Envirometrix/PredictiveSoilMapping/08-PSM_practical_tips.md

 times finer pixel size can increase production costs up to 10 times, or setting targets such as 30% lower RMSE can increase costs as either more points or more covariates, or both, need to be included.
-General forms at the end of the chapter provide a detailed list of target soil variables and covariate layers typically used in PSM projects to date.
+General forms at the end of the chapter provide an example of detailed list of technical specifications in relation to target variables and covariate layers typically used in PSM projects to date.